-Following the earthquakes in April 2015, the Government of Nepal mandated that housing reconstruction be homeowner-driven.
-Therefore Build Change’s strategy is to capacitate other organizations such as the Nepalese Government, INGOs, and local NGOs, to become facilitators of safe construction practices and implementers of safe reconstruction at scale.
+Following the earthquakes in April and May 2015, the Government of Nepal mandated that housing reconstruction be homeowner-driven.
+Therefore Build Change’s strategy is to capacitate the Nepalese Government, INGOs, local NGOs, and other organizations to become facilitators of safe construction practices and implementers of safe reconstruction at scale.
 In January 2016, we were officially registered as an INGO in Nepal.

 Now, with the help of virtual reality, you can take a “walk” through Eklephant village.
 Most of the houses in Eklephant were damaged or destroyed in the 2015 earthquakes.
 Retrofitting is a viable option for many of the damaged buildings, and homeowners are working with Build Change to strengthen their houses.
 Experience it for yourself here!

 Technical Resource Development

 Developing key partnerships with the Nepalese Government, international and local NGOs, and local universities has been a primary focus since the beginning.
 We have Memorandums of Understanding with local NGOs, and the Nepalese Government’s Vocational Training Branch.